opentensor/bittensor/MIGRATION.md

 ### Subtensor changes
 - method `all_subnets` has renamed parameter from `block_number` to `block` (consistency in the codebase).
-- The `hotkey` parameter, which meant ss58 key address, was renamed to `hotkey_ss58` in all methods (consistency in the codebase).
+- The `hotkey` parameter, which meant ss58 key address, was renamed to `hotkey_ss58` in all methods and related extrinsics (consistency in the codebase).
 - The `coldkey` parameter, which meant ss58 key address, was renamed to `coldkey_ss58` in all methods (consistency in the codebase).
 - method `query_subtensor` has updated parameters order.
 - method `query_module` has updated parameters order.